AvaProtocol/OAK-docs/_docs/powered-by-oak-time-apis.md

 ## User Experience (assumptions)

 Any DApp or connected parachain can create automated tasks with time triggers to execute any extrinsic call.
-We assume that most DApps do not have persistent storage outside of the blockchain itself (aka statless).
+We assume that most DApps do not have persistent storage outside of the blockchain itself (aka stateless).
 Thus, we assume that a DApp can initiate the OAK.js call to schedule call(s) and create tasks on OAK and execute an extrinsic in [any connected parachain](https://dotsama-channels.vercel.app/#/).

 1. `schedule_xcmp_task` - Schedule an action to occur based on a set of provided timestamps.
-2. `scheduled_tasks_V2` - Get scheduled tasks for the whole c
+2. `scheduled_tasks_V2` - Get scheduled tasks for the whole time slot
 3. `cancel_task` - Cancel an existing task

 | Environment             | RPC Endpoint                                                 |